 2.7.
-The School's Deputy Business Manager is responsible for:
+The Federation's Director of Business Services is responsible for:

 - Arranging the procurement of any equipment or technology required for staff to teach remotely and for pupils to learn from home. - Ensuring value for money when arranging the procurement of equipment or technology. - Ensuring that the school has adequate insurance to cover all remote working arrangements.